almachelouche/middleman/content/email/AU/Welcome/013 Template Refresh/welcome_ranger.md

 				<br /> <br />
                 1. The Factory Warranty (first 3 years/100,00km, whichever is sooner) will operate under the terms and conditions of the Ford Express New Vehicle Warranty.
 Commences upon delivery to the customers or upon first registration of the vehicle for on-sold demonstrator vehicles and ends after 5 years or 200,000kms, whichever occurs first.<br /><br />
                 2. 'Peace of Mind' Service Inspection expires after 5,000km's or 4 months after delivery of your new Ford (whichever is first). <br /><br />
                 3. Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
-Booking required.
+Booking may be required.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms3" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />'''

 [[module]] #Footer AU Online
 path='email_modules/footer/au/online'